Vision Therapy for Kids with ADD or ADHD

 How We Can Help

 Understanding the difference between actual attention disorders and similar behaviors caused by vision problems is of utmost importance, and can save you and your child the frustration of being placed in the wrong camp and treating the wrong problem.
-Thanks to the breadth of knowledge and years of experience, Dr. Charles Shidlofsky will be able to determine whether your child has ADHD, ADD or functional vision problems.
+Thanks to the breadth of knowledge and years of experience, Dr. Charles Shidlofsky will be able to determine if any underlying functional vision problems are impacting your child.

-At The Vision Therapy Center at Neuro-Vision Associates of North Texas, our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
-We do this by teaching them a variety of techniques to strengthen eye muscles, focus on images at both near and far distances, eye teaming, and more.
+At The Vision Therapy Center at Neuro-Vision Associates of North Texas our goal is to ensure your children’s visual health develops correctly so that they excel in school and in life.
+We do this by teaching them a variety of techniques to strengthen the functioning of their eyes, focus on images at both near and far distances, eye teaming and more.
 As the young patient learns and practices these skills and techniques, they will retain what they’ve learned throughout adulthood.